dbt-markwan/dbt-log-retriever/README.md

 # dbt Cloud Log Retriever

-A Python program to retrieve dbt Cloud logs from staging and production environments.
+A Python program to retrieve dbt Cloud logs from your environments with flexible filtering options.

 ## Features

 - Fetches all environments from your dbt Cloud account
-- Filters for staging and production deployment types
+- Flexible filtering by deployment types, environment names, or IDs
-- Retrieves runs from the last 5 days (configurable)
+- Retrieves runs from the last N days (configurable)
-- Downloads run logs and debug logs for each run
+- Downloads run details and optionally writes combined logs from run steps
+- Concurrent processing for faster retrieval
 - Organizes logs by environment in a structured directory
+- Supports regional dbt Cloud hosts

 ## Prerequisites